Psychedelic microdosing: Side effects

-Long-term toxicity
+Cardiovascular toxicity

 Psychedelics, including LSD, psilocybin, dimethyltryptamine (DMT), mescaline, and many others, are potent serotonin 5-HT_{2B} receptor agonists in addition to the serotonin 5-HT_{2A} receptor agonism that mediates their hallucinogenic effects.
 Long-term use of potent serotonin 5-HT_{2B} receptor agonists like fenfluramine, methysergide, ergotamine, cabergoline, pergolide, and MDMA is known to produce serious organ toxicity including cardiac fibrosis, valvulopathy, and pulmonary hypertension.
 Conversely, certain other serotonin 5-HT_{2B} receptor agonists, such as guanfacine, ropinirole, and oxymetazoline, have not been associated with such toxicities, perhaps due to factors like biased agonism and/or inadequate potency or exposure.
 Due to potent serotonin 5-HT_{2B} receptor agonism, long-term use of psychedelics, for instance microdosing, might produce heart and other organ toxicity.
 Conversely, infrequent macrodoses of psychedelics are thought to be safe.

 The risk of cardiac valvulopathy and toxicity with long-term use of psychedelics is, aside from the case of MDMA, theoretical and has largely not been assessed or demonstrated in animals or humans.
 It is notable in this regard that findings on the serotonin 5-HT_{2B} receptor agonism of psychedelics including LSD, psilocybin, mescaline, and dimethyltryptamine (DMT) are conflicting, with some studies finding them to be potent serotonin 5-HT_{2B} receptor agonists and others finding them to be very weak or negligible serotonin 5-HT_{2B} receptor agonists, depending on the study and assay.
 The cardiac toxicity of serotonin 5-HT_{2B} receptor activation has been specifically linked to extracellular regulating kinase 2 (ERK2) signaling and not necessarily to other downstream signaling pathways.
 LSD has been found to have low activity on a valvulopathogenic ERK2 serotonin 5-HT_{2B} receptor agonism readout relative to known or suspected valvopathogens like norfenfluramine, pergolide, methylergonovine (methylergometrine), ergonovine (ergometrine), cabergoline, dihydroergotamine, and ergotamine.
 This was in terms of both activational potency (EC_{50} = 110 nM vs. 1.0–20 nM, respectively) and efficacy (E_{max} = 39% vs. 53–79%, respectively).
 Conversely, other psychedelics like psilocin, DMT, and mescaline have not been assessed in terms of this assay as of 2022.
 However, other research suggests that the toxicity may not be specifically or exclusively dependent on ERK2 signaling.
 More research is needed to determine whether long-term frequent use of psychedelics, including microdosing, may cause cardiac valvulopathy and other related toxicities.

 Selective serotonin 5-HT_{2A} receptor agonists that do not activate the serotonin 5-HT_{2B} receptor or other serotonin receptors, such as 25CN-NBOH, DMBMPP, and LPH-5, have been developed and are being studied.
 Selective serotonin 5-HT_{2A} receptor agonists are expected to avoid the cardiac risks of serotonin 5-HT_{2B} receptor activation.
 In addition, selective serotonin 5-HT_{2B} receptor antagonists, including peripherally selective drugs like VU0530244, are being investigated and developed for potential medical use.
 Selective serotonin 5-HT_{2B} receptor antagonism has been found to fully prevent the cardiotoxicity of dexnorfenfluramine in animal studies, but clinical studies are needed.